rolling-scopes-school/tasks/tasks/angular/modules-services-routing.md

     - Should contain information about the selected video.
     - To determine which video is selected, pass its id as a route param

+#### Optional task (without points)
+- Develop two logger services to handle logging differently for development and production modes.
+Use the logger service to log the message in the console after the user is logged in
+    - DevLoggerService: This service should log messages with a [DEV] prefix.
+Example: *[DEV]: App is running in the development mode*
+    - ProdLoggerService: This service should log messages with a [PROD] prefix.
+Example: *[PROD]: App is running in the production mode*
+- You could place this services in the **CoreModule**
+- For better implementetion you could create an abstract class LoggerService with a method logMessage that takes in a message and logs it.
+Both DevLoggerService and ProdLoggerService should extend this abstract class, providing their own prefix values.
+- Provide one of the logger services for the entire app based on the mode it's running in.

+📌 *Note: You could use the isDevMode() function from Angular to check this.
+To check the implementation in the prod mode you can use **ng serve --configuration production** command*

 #### Evaluation criteria
 Maximum points - **100**